Bryanmankind/guildAudits_StableCoin_report/README.md

 ## Contributing

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README provides an overview of the practice audit report contained in this repository and offers a brief explanation of the key concepts related to blockchain technology, Bitcoin, and cryptocurrency.